 His compositional debut, a setting of four sonnets by Shakespeare, was premiered by baritone Andrew Nolen and the Escher String Quartet at Stony Brook in 2008; the songs have appeared as part of a 2-CD release called “Stony Brook Soundings,” issued by Bridge Recordings in the spring of 2010.
 Subsequent compositions include Madness and the Death of Ophelia, for female speaker/singer and string quartet, and a suite for violin and piano based on Shakespeare sonnets and scenes from Hamlet.
 His novel, The Savior, was published by Simon & Schuster in 2007 and appeared in a German translation called Wintersonate, published in 2010 by Osburg Verlag in Berlin.

 Mr. Drucker makes frequent extensive international tours and is a visiting professor of chamber music at Stony Brook University.

-His violins include: Antonius Stradivarius (Cremona, 1686), Samuel Zygmuntowicz (NY, NY, 2002), Ryan Soltis (Moyie Springs, Idaho, 2015).
+His violin makers include Antonius Stradivarius (Cremona, 1686), Samuel Zygmuntowicz (NY, NY, 2002) and Ryan Soltis (Moyie Springs, Idaho, 2015).